Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 By Dr. Sai Raghav

-Succession planning is not a new phenomenon, but this trend has gained considerable momentum in the recent times.
-It is a proactive strategy formulated by the organizational leaders with the aim of ensuring continuity of leadership effectiveness, purpose, organizational direction, and sustained organizational success by identifying and grooming individuals with a potential for upward mobility (Jackson & Dunn-Jensen, 2021).
+Succession planning is not a new phenomenon, but this trend has gained considerable momentum in recent times.
+It is a proactive strategy formulated by organizational leaders to ensure continuity of leadership effectiveness, purpose, organizational direction, and sustained organizational success by identifying and grooming individuals with a potential for upward mobility (Jackson & Dunn-Jensen, 2021).
 However, due to increased work demands, lack of effective planning, and limited resources this endeavor often gets sidelined or is poorly implemented.
-To maximize the chances of success and minimize the challenges associated with succession planning initiatives in today’s organizations several key strategies can be employed, and each is briefly outlined below:
+To maximize the chances of success and minimize the challenges associated with succession planning initiatives in today’s organizations several key strategies can be employed, and each is briefly outlined in this blog post.

 1. Early Initiation